openeuropa/documentation/docs/development/content-architecture.md

 A theming submodule provides:
 - view mode display overrides in the config/overrides folder.
 - display overrides will be installed once and replace any existing configuration.
-- PageHeaderMetadata plugin if needed
+- `PageHeaderMetadata` plugin if needed.
-- templates specific to this content type rendering any other configuration that is needed for this content type, properly namespaced (dates, image styles)
+- templates specific to this content type rendering.
+- any other configuration that is needed for this content type, properly namespaced (dates, image styles).

 Test coverage should cover:
 - any business related functionality on the frontend level, e.g.: